SkalskiP/make-sense/README.md

 Our application is being actively developed.
 If you have an idea for a new functionality, please hit us on [Twitter][3] and [Gitter][5] or create an issue where you can describe your concept.
 In the meantime, see what improvements we are planning for you in the future.

-- [X] Export labels in Pascal VOC XML format
+- [X] Export rect labels in Pascal VOC XML format
 - [X] Labelling objects using polygons
+- [X] Export polygon labels in VGG JSON format
 - [ ] Optimization of the process of loading photos from disk - queuing
 - [ ] Labelling objects using lines
 - [ ] Autofill in label selection dropdown
 - [ ] Export labels in COCO JSON format
-- [ ] Export labels in VGG JSON format
 - [ ] Export segmentation labels as image mask
 - [ ] Separate tab with settings
 - [ ] Support basic image operations like crop and resize